 I love reading books and listening to music year round, including in September 2018..no matter the topic.
 But considering this website and its focus on financial matters, assistance programs, overcoming low income backgrounds/poverty and similar topics I think a few financial focused books may be most relevant and I updated the post with a few of my more recently favored sogns as of June.
-So I have noted a few books and even a couple songs that I have enjoyed and/or found valuable over the years and that are more relatable to this website.
+So I have noted a few books and even revised/updated this post tonight couple songs that I have enjoyed and/or found valuable over the years and that are more relatable to this website.

 Anyone can get access to a book, whether you are struggling to pay the bills, living on a fixed income, or a middle income household saving for the future.
 If you can’t afford to get a book at the store, or download one, it is free to join a local library to sign out books, or even download them from a library.

 Libraries are free

 In addition to books (both hard copies and e-books), libraries often offer many offer other resources too, such as the free use of computers (for job searching, career testing, applying for financial aid, etc.), signing out music, access to newspapers to stay informed (like the NY Times) and more.
 Or a library can be a place to go to learn about free workshops that are offered in your community on budgeting, paying down debt, job fairs and much more.
 They can often be a place to go for peace and quiet, simplicity, and an “escape”.
 Personally I have always loved libraries, the peace/escape and the calmness that books bring.But I like libraries for many reasons, and those are just a few of them.

 Your local library is usually a great resource for communities.
 They cater to people of all income levels, from the poor to the rich.
 Almost everyone can benefit from the services offered, and they too always need volunteers and/or financial donations to keep their doors open.